-- Parent/Student College Night Sessions are offered for current freshman, sophomore, and junior families that address specifics related to the college process. - FAFSA Information Night A college Financial Aid Advisor speaks to families about completing the FAFSA and scholarship applications.
+- Parent/Student College Expo Night Sessions are offered for current freshman, sophomore, junior, and senior families that address specifics related to the college process. - FAFSA Information Night A college Financial Aid Advisor speaks to families about completing the FAFSA and scholarship applications.